hyperf/hyperf/docs/en/db/model-cache.md

     use Cacheable;

     /**
      * Cache for 10 minutes.
-If null is returned, the timeout set in the configuration file will be used.
+If null is returned, the timeout duration set in the configuration file is used.
      * @return int|null
      */
     public function getCacheTTL(): ?int